Aboriginal people often face barriers to taking up opportunities in further education or employment. These barriers are multiple and varied.

 - The Aboriginal Employment Strategy which provides individually tailored assistance to help Indigenous job seekers prepare for, gain and retain jobs.

 The Australian Employment Covenant initiative marks a commitment between Australian Employers, the Australian Government and Indigenous Australians to break the cycle of unemployment and poverty by adopting a “learn or earn” policy.
 It aims to secure 50,000 sustainable jobs for Indigenous Australians, and 50,000 workplace mentors.

-The Indigenous Procurement Policy (2010) aims to promote employment, training and business opportunities for Indigenous Australians, where Commonwealth projects involve expenditure over $5 million ($6 million for construction) in regions where there are significant Indigenous populations.
+The Indigenous Opportunities Policy aims to promote employment, training and business opportunities for Indigenous Australians, where Commonwealth projects involve expenditure over $5 million ($6 million for construction) in regions where there are significant Indigenous populations.

 The Australian Apprenticeships Pathways website contains many links to assist the employee and employer.

 The Department of Training and Workforce Development’s ApprentiCentre registers training contracts and gives advice and support to employers, apprentices and trainees, parents and guardians, through every stage of the apprenticeship and traineeship process.
 ApprentiCentre has staff who can help with all aspects of apprenticeships and traineeships.
 Call 13 19 54 or visit the website.